Body camera transcripts: George Floyd repeatedly begged police not to kill him

 "I'm not that kind of guy, man, I'm not that kind of guy … and I just had COVID, I don't want to go back to that," Floyd said.

-As they’re trying to keep Floyd in the car, Chauvin arrived and asked, “Is he going to jail?”
+As they were trying to keep Floyd in the car, Chauvin arrived and asked, "Is he going to jail?"

 Kueng said he was under arrest for forgery.

-At that point, Floyd had told the officers he just had COVID and couldn’t breathe.
+At that point, Floyd had told the officers he'd just had COVID-19 and couldn't breathe.
 It was something he would repeat more than 20 times before he died.

 Chauvin said, "Get him down on the ground."